-Port Neches Police Department responses & arrests: Sept.
+Port Neches Police Department arrests & responses: Sept.
 20-26 - Port Arthur News

-Port Neches Police Department responses & arrests: Sept.
+Port Neches Police Department arrests & responses: Sept.
 20-26

-Port Neches arrests Sept.
+Port Neches Police Department officers made the the following arrests from Sept.
 20 to Sept.
-26
+26:

 - Wayne Stark, 63, aggravated assault of a public servant